Estimating Conditional Mutual Information for Dynamic Feature Selection: Experiments

 \section{Experiments}

-We now present results from applying our method to several datasets.
 We refer to our approach as \textit{DIME}\footnote{Code is available at \url{https://github.com/suinleelab/DIME}} (\textbf{di}scriminative \textbf{m}utual information \textbf{e}stimation) and explore two data modalities to evaluate its performance.
 Our tabular datasets include two medical diagnosis tasks, which represent natural and valuable use cases for DFS; we also use MNIST, which was considered in prior works \citep{ma2019eddi, chattopadhyay2022interpretable, chattopadhyay2023variational}.
-As for our image datasets, we include these because they are studied in several earlier works and represent challenging DFS problems \citep{karayev2012timely, mnih2014neural, janisch2019classification, rangrej2021probabilistic}. \revision{Our experiments focus mainly on the prediction accuracy at a given feature budget, but for completeness we also design an experiment to test the CMI estimation accuracy in \Cref{app:results}}.
+As for our image datasets, we include these because they are studied in several earlier works and represent challenging DFS problems \citep{karayev2012timely, mnih2014neural, janisch2019classification, rangrej2021probabilistic}. \revision{We also design an experiment to test the CMI estimation accuracy in \Cref{app:results}.}